-- When a possible exposure is identified - If you use the app to retrieve a test result - If you use the app to warn other users and guests from events or places you visited at the same time that they may be infected - If you provide information about the onset of any coronavirus symptoms or - If you add digital COVID certificates (vaccination certificates, test certificates or recovery certificates) in the app.
+- When a possible exposure is identified - If you use the app to retrieve a test result - If you use the app to warn other users and guests from events or places you visited at the same time that they may be infected - If you provide information about the onset of any coronavirus symptoms or g.
+Entries in the contact journal

+• If you add digital COVID certificates (vaccination certificates, test certificates or recovery certificates) in the app.